About Turners Hill

 The school has five classrooms, a music room, a practical room, a hall, a library area and from September 2003, a mezzanine teaching area.
 The school has an ‘outside classroom’ which consists of a small wood, a small orchard, a vegetable growing area, a ‘Bugs Hotel’ and Sensory garden and an area for hens, as well as areas for creative development.

-Situated within the school grounds is our preschool called Turners Hill Tots led by the Turners Hill C of E Primary School Governing Body.
-The group is open every morning, each week, during term time and works very closely with Maple Class and is very much a part of our school.
+Situated within the school grounds is our preschool called Little Oaks, led by the Turners Hill C of E Primary School Governing Body.
+The group is open every morning and all day on Mondays, Wednesdays and Thursdays, each week, during term time and works very closely with Maple Class and is very much a part of our school.

 Ethos and Values